SvoONs/higher_order_CWENO_boundary_treatment/README.md

 ```

 ### Code formatting
-I use [black](https://github.com/psf/black) for code formatting.
-To automatically run black whenever you commit a change install the provided pre-commit hooks by running
+I use [ruff](https://docs.astral.sh/ruff/) for code formatting.
+To automatically run ruff whenever you commit a change install the provided pre-commit hooks by running
 ```bash
 pre-commit install
 ```